AI & Automation Services

 Odoo AI automation projects are scoped by capability type rather than priced as a single package.
 The cost structure below reflects the actual project pricing applied by Softomate Solutions in 2026 for London and UK-based clients.

 AI document processing (invoice automation): from £3,000.
 This covers the document extraction model setup, Odoo Accounting integration, the review queue workflow, and staff training.
-Timeline: 2 to 3 weeks from kickoff to go-live.
+Timeline: 2-3 weeks from kickoff to go-live.
 This is the fastest-payback project in the range for any business handling a significant invoice volume.

 AI chatbot integration (website + CRM): from £4,500.
 This covers the conversational AI build, Odoo CRM and product catalogue integration, website widget deployment, UK GDPR consent layer, and a 4-week post-launch optimisation period.
-Timeline: 5 to 8 weeks.
+Timeline: 5-8 weeks.
 Adding WhatsApp Business API integration is an additional £1,200.
 Adding Microsoft Teams is an additional £800.

 AI voice agent: from £5,000.
-This covers the voice AI model, telephony integration via Twilio, Odoo Calendar integration for availability checking, Odoo CRM integration for contact and opportunity creation, and end-to-end testing across call scenarios.
-Timeline: 6 to 10 weeks.
+This covers the voice AI model, telephony integration (typically via Twilio or a UK-based VoIP provider), Odoo Calendar integration for availability checking, Odoo CRM integration for contact and opportunity creation, and end-to-end testing across call scenarios.
+Timeline: 6-10 weeks.
 Voice agent projects are inherently more complex because of telephony infrastructure, call quality testing and edge case handling required for a production-grade deployment.

-Combined Odoo ERP implementation + AI automation: when AI automation is added to a new Odoo implementation project, the combined addition typically adds £3,000 to £8,000 to the implementation cost depending on which AI capabilities are scoped.
+Combined Odoo ERP implementation + AI automation: when AI automation is added to a new Odoo implementation project, the combined addition typically adds £3,000-£8,000 to the implementation cost depending on which AI capabilities are scoped.
 Combining the projects reduces the total cost compared to running them sequentially, because the ERP implementation team is already mapping the data models and workflows that the AI integration needs.

 There are also ongoing costs to budget for.
-The AI models powering document processing and chatbot functionality incur API usage costs, typically £50 to £200 per month for an SME with moderate volumes, billed directly to the client's own API account.
+The AI models that power document processing and chatbot functionality incur API usage costs — typically £50-£200 per month for an SME with moderate volumes, billed directly to the client's own API account.
 Voice agent telephony costs are billed per minute of call time.
 ML model retraining is typically scheduled quarterly and is included in Softomate's support retainer for clients on a managed support agreement.

-This question has a specific answer grounded in the skills and commercial incentives of the traditional Odoo partner channel.
-It is worth addressing directly, because the absence of AI automation from the standard Odoo partner portfolio is not an oversight: it reflects a genuine capability gap.
+This is a question worth addressing directly, because the absence of AI automation from the standard Odoo partner portfolio is not an accident — it reflects a genuine skills gap in the traditional ERP consultancy sector.

 Certified Odoo partners are, by training and practice, ERP consultants.
-Their expertise covers Odoo module configuration, data migration, business process mapping and change management.
+Their expertise is in Odoo module configuration, data migration, business process mapping and change management.
 These are legitimate and valuable skills.
-Building production-grade LLM integrations, training ML models on structured business data, deploying voice agents with Twilio telephony infrastructure and ElevenLabs voice synthesis, integrating real-time calendar availability checking into a live conversation pipeline: these require AI engineering capability that sits in a different discipline from ERP consultancy.
-No other London agency currently offers all four AI capabilities, chatbot, document processing, voice agent and ML forecasting, alongside Odoo ERP implementation.
-The two practices have not been combined in the London market outside of Softomate.
+But AI automation — building production-grade LLM integrations, training ML models on structured business data, deploying voice agents with telephony infrastructure — requires a different skill set that sits in the AI engineering domain, not the ERP consultancy domain.

-The commercial incentive is also a factor.
-ERP implementations follow a predictable project shape: discovery, configuration, data migration, training, go-live.
-AI automation projects require more careful requirements gathering, model validation and post-launch tuning.
-The calibration period for document processing is four weeks.
-The calibration period for demand forecasting is eight weeks.
-For a partner whose revenue model is anchored in straightforward Odoo configuration projects, the additional complexity and client management overhead of AI automation discourages investment in the capability.
+There is also a commercial incentive for the traditional Odoo partner channel to avoid AI automation: it is a genuinely difficult product to scope and sell.
+ERP implementations follow a predictable project shape.
+AI automation projects require more careful requirements gathering, model validation, and post-launch tuning.
+For a partner whose revenue model is anchored in straightforward Odoo configuration projects, the risk/reward ratio discourages AI investment.

 For businesses evaluating their options, we recommend reading the detailed comparison on our Odoo AI integration London page, which covers how to evaluate vendor capability claims in this space and what questions to ask before commissioning a project.